liamse/TableViewTutorial/README.md

 ## step 2

-Every `TableView` must have at least one `Section` component.
-As [@iRoachie](https://github.com/aksonov/react-native-tableview/issues/160) said `TableView` by itself doesn't render anything, you have to add a Section.
+Every `TableView` must have at least one `Section` component.`TableView` by itself doesn't render anything, you have to add a Section.

 ```js
 <TableView>